 London-based brand Heist has a lot of hype, as it claims to have created the perfect pair of tights.
 Out of the 23 tights I tried, these were my favourite.
 Thanks to the high thread count (5000 yarns of nylon compared to the average 500), they're soft, and the stretchy waistband and removal of the gusset mean they keep their shape and don't droop.
 Gone are the days of trying to find a quiet corner to subtly hoist up your saggy tights.

 You also don't realise quite how annoying the centre seam and seams on the toes are until they are gone.
 The only seams on Heist tights are at the base of your foot, so they don't snag against your toenails.
 They might be more expensive, but with detailed washing instructions and the snag-free design, they're a sensible investment.
 I was so impressed that I texted my mum to tell her to buy a pair.

 The Softest Tights

 Just behind Heist, my second-favourite pair for everyday wear was a tie between Wolford 70 Opaque Tights (£23), available at luxury-legs.com, and Falke Pure Matt 50 (£19).
 These are the softest and most comfortable in my pile, and although they are more expensive than a high-street pair, they don't droop, and you can notice the difference in the quality of the fabric.
 If you play tights economics, these are a wise purchase, as they are far more likely to last you the entire season.

-If you can't spend £20 or £30 on a pair of tights, the best pair I tried on are Marks and Spencer 100 Denier Body Sensor Tights, which are £8 for three.
+If you can't spend £20 or £30 on a pair of tights, the best pair I tried on is Marks and Spencer's 100 Denier Body Sensor Tights, which retail at £8 for three pairs.
 I love that they're soft and have a flattering high waistband.
-M&S's super-soft opaque tights also rated highly in my experiment and are only £8 for six pairs.
+M&S's super-soft opaque tights also rated highly in my experiment and are only £6 for two pairs.
 However, unlike the seamless fitted body on the Heist tights, these will slip over time.